What The Longer Look is for

 Contact

-The author can be reached through the contact details on his other sites, listed in the footer of this page.
+The author can also be reached via LinkedIn or via any of his other sites listed in the footer.